BESS Workgroup

 Highest-Preference or Lowest-Preference.
 This document also defines

-a new capability referred to as the "Don't Preempt" capability, that which
+a new capability referred to as the "Don't Preempt" capability, that Capability, which

-Algorithms.
-The format of the DF Election Extended Community that is used in
+The format of the DF Election Extended Community that is used in this

 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1